 Looking for a healthy way to cook mushrooms and bring out the best mushroom flavour?
 Fry the mushrooms in a dry, non-stick pan.
 There’s no need for any butter or oil at first.

 Keep sautéing them until the mushrooms give off all their liquid.
 You’ll end up with healthy, natural mushrooms that are concentrated in flavour (and not dripping in oil!)
+For more on mushrooms, see my mushroom market produce page.

 How to Make Savoury Mushroom & Truffle Macaron Filling